developer-startoonlabs/MyoStarke/Readme.txt

 Firmware Version(Tested With):- 1.11.4
 server version:- 1.14.3
 Hardware Version MVP_3
+description:- Bug fix:-
+                1) If the user goes to Device info screen view update the firmware dialog or via reactivate the device, if the clicks on forget the patient view screen still shows that the device is present locally in the view.

+                Updated session summary screen to have the exercise name not beside the share icon

+###############
+Version:- 2.14.2.h
+Date:- 23-12-2019
+Responsible:- Ankush
+Firmware Version(Tested With):- 1.11.4
+server version:- 1.14.3
+Hardware Version MVP_3
 description:- Removed local file creation of emg and rom files.